 Life expectancy remains well below that of the general population3,7-10

-Although survival has increased, infections are still the major causes
+Although survival has increased, infections are still the major causes of mortality for patients with CGD.7

-For comparison, the survival curve of the general US
+The survival curve of the general US population has been included for comparison.

 Kaplan-Meier survival curves for patients with X-linked and autosomal recessive CGD3

-Connect your patient with an expert
+Connect your patient

 1. Leiding JW, Holland SM.
 Chronic granulomatous disease.
 In: Pagon RA, Adam MP, Ardinger HH, et al, eds.
 GeneReviews®.
-Seattle, WA: University of Washington, Seattle; 1993-2018.
+Seattle, WA: University of Washington, Seattle; 1993-2022.
 2. Winkelstein JA, Marino MC, Johnston RB, et al. Chronic granulomatous disease: report on a national registry of 368 patients.
 Medicine (Baltimore).
 2000;79(3):155-169.
 3. Kuhns DB, Alvord WG, Heller T, et al. Residual NADPH oxidase and survival in chronic granulomatous disease.
 N Engl J Med.
 2010;363(27):2600-2610.
 4. Lekstrom-Himes JA, Kuhns DB, Alvord WG, Gallin JI.
 Inhibition of human neutrophil IL-8 production by hydrogen peroxide and dysregulation in chronic granulomatous disease.
 J Immunol.
 2005;174(1):411-417.
 5. van de Veerdonk FL, Smeekens SP, Joosten LA, et al. Reactive oxygen species–independent activation of the IL-1β inflammasome in cells from patients with chronic granulomatous disease.
 Proc Natl Acad Sci U S A. 2010;107(7):3030-3033.
 6. Kasahara Y, Iwai K, Yachie A, et al. Involvement of reactive oxygen intermediates in spontaneous and CD95 (Fas/APO-1)-mediated apoptosis of neutrophils.
 Blood.
 1997;89(5):1748-1753.
 7. Marciano BE, Spalding C, Fitzgerald A, et al. Common severe infections in chronic granulomatous disease.
 Clin Infect Dis.
 2015;60(8):1176-1183.
 8. Martire B, Rondelli R, Soresina A, et al. Clinical features, long-term follow-up and outcome of a large cohort of patients with chronic granulomatous disease: an Italian multicenter study.
 Clin Immunol.
 2008;126(2):155-164.
-9. Jones LBKR, McGrogan P, Flood TJ, et al. Special article: Chronic granulomatous disease in the United Kingdom and Ireland: a comprehensive national patient-based registry.
+9. Jones LBKR, McGrogan P, Flood TJ, et al. Special article: chronic granulomatous disease in the United Kingdom and Ireland: a comprehensive national patient-based registry.
 Clin Exp Immunol.
 2008;152(2):211-218.
-10. Chronic granulomatous disorder: A guide for medical professionals.
-CGD Society website.
+10. Chronic granulomatous disorder: a guide for medical professionals.
+CGD Society.
 Accessed September 16, 2019. https://cgdsociety.org/wp-content/uploads/2019/05/CGDS-Medical-Guide.pdf